panteng/vue-filters-kit/README.md

 `{{ rawValue | timestampFormatter [format] }}`

-`rawValue` is a timestamp in mileseconds.
+`rawValue` is a timestamp in milliseconds.

 `[format]` is the format of the output time string.